Semyon Dukelsky: Early career

-Semyon Dukelsky was born in Yelizavetgrad, in Kherson province, Ukraine, the son of a minor official.
-In 1906, he graduated from the 3rd grade of the 4th grade Jewish state school in Yelisavetgrad.
-He worked as a pianist in cinemas in various cities, before being drafted into the Russian Imperial army in 1915.
+Semyon Dukelsky was born in Yelizavetgrad, in the southern Kherson Governorate of the Russian Empire (now Kropyvnytskyi, Ukraine) as the son of a minor official.
+In 1906, he graduated from the 3rd grade of the 4th grade Jewish state school in Yelizavetgrad.
+He worked as a pianist in cinemas in various cities, before being drafted into the Imperial Russian Army in 1915.
 He joined the Bolsheviks in 1917, after the February Revolution.
 In 1918, he worked in the administration of the newly created Red Army, under Leon Trotsky, until Trotsky's deputy, Ephraim Sklyansky, complained "I don't need such an assistant".
 He was transferred to the Cheka in southern Ukraine.

 As head of the Cheka in Crimea in 1920, Dukelsky was party to one of the most infamous atrocities of the Russian Civil War, when thousands of officers who had been persuaded to surrender under an amnesty after the final battle were massacred.
 The order to kill them was signed by Bela Kun, Rosalia Zemlyachka, and Dukelsky.
+Estimates vary of the number killed, which may have been 70,000.
+Social scientist, Nikolay Zayats, from the National Academy of Sciences of Belarus has disputed the large, “fantastic” estimates and attributed this to eyewitness accounts and White army emigre press.
+A Crimean Cheka report in 1921 showed that 441 people were shot with a modern estimation that 5,000-12,000 people in total were executed in Crimea.

 In 1921, Dukelsky was appointed head of the Cheka in Odessa.
 In 1926–30, he was the head of the food industry in Odessa.
 In June 1930, he was posted to Voronezh as the deputy head of the OGPU for the Central Black Earth Region.
 He held the equivalent post in the Belorussian Soviet Socialist Republic in 1930–31.
 In 1932–37, he was the head of the OGPU in the Central Black Earth Region.
 From July 1934, he was the head of the Voronezh region NKVD.